eatyourpeas/clinical-calculators/README.md

 1. create a new file in the calculators folder
 2. Create a .toml docstring at the top of the file - this defines the inputs and the outputs
 3. Create a FastAPI pydantic Request and Response class containing any custom validators.
-The Response class must have the same keys as the BMIResponse example
+The Response class must have the same keys as the CalculatorResponse class.
+The request class must override the CalculatorRequest class.
+The units (if required) should reference the [UCUM](https://ucum.org/docs) standard.
 4. Define a `calculate` function
 5. Create some tests in the `tests` folder